Planning for Your Pet is Important

-You may be surprised to learn that 49 states and the District of Columbia now have specific statutes authorizing the creation of a pet trust for the care of animals.
-Only Minnesota does not have a pet trust statute.
+You may be surprised to learn that all 50 states and the District of Columbia now have specific statutes authorizing the creation of a pet trust for the care of animals.
 The law has changed rapidly in this area.
 At the time of publication of my article in the New York Law Journal entitled “Remember the Family Pet in Estate Planning,” only 20 states had pet trust statutes.

 Pets have ended up on the street or being euthanized at shelters after their owners have died, so a plan for their care is important.
 Many of my clients come to me saying that they were dissatisfied because their former attorneys did not adequately address the issue of estate planning for the care of their animals.
 This needs to change and planning for the care of companion animals should become a standard part of the estate planning process.
 So if you go to an attorney to have estate planning, even if you just want a simple will, you should demand that your attorney make provisions for the care your companion animals as part of your estate plan.